Compassionate Pet Hospice & in Home Pet Euthanasia for Dogs & Cats

 As hard as it is to think about, it can be helpful to get a better understanding of pet euthanasia.
 This may assist you in preparing for the procedure and in coping with the grieving process.

 The goal of in home euthanasia is to give your dog or cat a peaceful passing at home.
-We start by giving a medication that is part pain medication and part sedative.
-This medication will help to alleviate any pain your pet might be in and ease them to sleep.
-The medication usually takes 5-10 minutes to take effect.
-During this time you can be with your dog or cat and give him or her lots of love and reassurance.
+We use several medications, including pain relievers and sedatives to allow your pet to gently fall asleep.
+During this time, you can be with your dog or cat and give them lots of love and reassurance.

-We then will give a second medication that will allow your pet to pass peacefully within a few minutes.
+We then will give another medication that will allow your pet to pass peacefully within a few minutes.
 You may take as much time as you need with your pet after they have passed.
-We will then take care of all aftercare arrangements for you.
+We will then take care of all aftercare arrangements if you choose.
 This allows you to focus on taking care of yourself and your loved ones after you say goodbye.

 You’ll be able to be with your dog or cat throughout this entire process to help him or her to be calm and comforted.
 Please let us know if there is anything we can do to help you and your pet through this very difficult time.
 In home pet euthanasia allows your pet to have a dignified and peaceful passing from the comfort of their own home.